 In our approach, the DFP was estimated by Eq.
 (7).
-Likewise, the LFP of a neural population i is approximated by the same expression where V_j describes now the mass activity and f is given by the hyperbolic tangent rather than the logistic function.
+Likewise, the LFP of a neural population i is approximated where V_j describes now the mass activity and f is given by the hyperbolic tangent rather than the logistic function.